Carlo Bisiach: Florence

+Achievements

 Among his awards is a gold medal at XIII Exhibition, Padua.

-Represented with four violins at the prestigious exhibition-competition of modern violin making held in Cremona in 1937 on the occasion of Stradivari's bicentenary, in 1949 he won the diploma of honour at the exhibitions mounted at The Hague and in Cremona.
+Represented with four violins at the prestigious exhibition-competition of modern violin making held in Cremona in 1937 on the occasion of Stradivari's bicentenary.
+In 1949, he won the diploma of honour at the exhibitions mounted at The Hague and in Cremona.

 Subsequently, he received numerous other prizes and recognitions.

 His instruments are distinguished by the care taken in the selection of wood and their elegance of form.

 "A number of his instruments were made of maple cut from near the root of the tree.
 Wood from this area is often unpredictable in its marking and occasionally has a unique figure of extraordinary beauty."

 Many distinguished artists owned Carlo Bisiach's instruments including Louis Kaufman (legendary American violin virtuoso), Franz von Vecsey, Edward Karkar, Maestro Saito of the Quartet of Tokyo and Dominique Pereira, concert violinist living in Bombay, India owned an Amatise Strad model circa 1923 then ordered a Guadagnini model as well.